Randal J. Kirk

-Randal J. Kirk (born March 1, 1954) is an American businessman and investor in pharmaceuticals and biotechnology.
+Randal J. Kirk (born March 1, 1954) is an American billionaire businessman and investor in pharmaceuticals and biotechnology.
 Kirk was the chairman and chief executive officer of Intrexon (NYSE: XON), a biotechnology company, until 2020.
 Kirk started as a lawyer, but is best known for his investments in pharmaceutical and biotech companies.
-In addition to high-profile sales of New River Pharmaceuticals, Inc., and Clinical Data, Inc, Kirk also founded investment firm Third Security, LLC, and has held board seats with biotech companies, such as Scios, Inc. He is a billionaire.
+In addition to high-profile sales of New River Pharmaceuticals, and Clinical Data, Kirk founded investment firm Third Security, and has held board seats with biotech companies, such as Scios.
+As of May 2024, Forbes estimated his net worth at US$1.4 billion.

 Early life and education

 Randal J. Kirk was born in Pleasanton, California.
-The son of a U.S. Air Force master sergeant, Kirk and his family moved from California to Texas before settling in Virginia.
+The son of a U.S. Air Force master sergeant, Kirk and his family moved from California to Texas before settling in Virginia and Florida.
 Kirk graduated from Pulaski High School in Pulaski County, Virginia.
 Following high school, Kirk worked selling cars and motorcycles, and enrolled part-time at Radford University to study business.
 He earned a bachelor's degree in Economics at Radford in 1976, followed by a Juris Doctor at the University of Virginia in 1979.